secnate/ProfessOrNot/README.md

 ## ProfessOrNot
 [![Build Status](https://travis-ci.com/SCCapstone/ProfessOrNot.svg?token=pYg6WhKK8Np7sPZkTLzW&branch=develop)](https://travis-ci.com/SCCapstone/ProfessOrNot)

 A better rate my professor that uses personality tests and heuristics to recommend classes based on your learning styles and preferences.
-Its latest deployed version can be accessed at https://dev.professornot.com/ .
+Its latest deployed version can be accessed at https://dev.professornot.com/ The 1.0 can be found at https://www.professornot.com

 ### Mission